07101994/DocWriter/README.md

 - [ ] Insert number list
 - [x] Insert bullet list
 - [ ] Insert HTTP url (done, need UI to enter the Link/Caption for URL links)
+- [ ] Clean <spans> from pasted text (even plain text is difficult to paste from a web browser)
+- [ ] Command to indent/unindent region of text (for source code updates)

 Bugs
 ====